Tencent Plans to Sell a Stake in Singapore’s Sea for Up to $3 Billion

 Omicron Cases Are Hitting Highs, But New Data Put End in Sight

-The Chinese internet giant priced 14.5 million shares in Sea at $208 each, the bottom end of an indicative range, according to terms of the deal obtained by Bloomberg News.

-The offer price represents a discount of 6.9% to Sea’s close on Monday.
-The stock fell as much as 9.4% in early New York trading on Tuesday and has slumped more than 44% from a high hit in October.
+The deal will likely inflame speculation Tencent is planning to pare its holdings in some of China’s biggest tech names from Meituan to Kuaishou Technology, as it pivots toward overseas growth and new areas such as the metaverse.
+China’s social media and gaming leader controlled a portfolio of investments worth $185 billion at the end of September, Bloomberg Intelligence estimates.

-Less than a month ago, Tencent announced a plan to hand out more than $16 billion of JD.com Inc. stock as a one-time dividend in an effort to divest most of its stake in China’s No. 2 online retailer.
+The share sale comes less than a month after Tencent said it would hand out more than $16 billion of JD.com Inc. stock as a one-time dividend, an effort to divest most of its stake in China’s No. 2 online retailer.
 The surprise move was seen as being in response to Beijing’s push to curb anticompetitive behavior and open up closed ecosystems.

+Sea’s New York-listed depositary receipts fell 11.4% on Tuesday.
+Tencent sold the shares at $208 apiece, a discount of 6.9% to the previous close.

+Read more: Alibaba Said to Mull Options for Weibo Stake With State Firm

-Goldman Sachs Group Inc., Bank of America Corp. and Morgan Stanley are arranging the sale.
+Goldman Sachs Group Inc., Bank of America Corp. and Morgan Stanley arranged the sale.

 Most Read from Bloomberg Businessweek